Language selection

 Quebec

 Quebec has two Introductions and Transfers Committees: one for marine applications and the other for freshwater.
-The marine committee is chaired by Fisheries and Oceans Canada and the freshwater committee is chaired by the Department of Forests, Wildlife, and Parks of the Province of Quebec.
+The marine committee is chaired by Fisheries and Oceans Canada and the freshwater committee is chaired by the Ministry of the Environment, the Fight against Climate Change, Wildlife and Parks.

 Marine Introductions and Transfers